xcore/doc_tips_and_tricks/doc/crc.rst

 There are cases where the number of bits is not a multiple of 8; for example in the case of a CAN packet.
-One efficient method of computing the CRC in this case is to apply the ``crcn`` function defined above on the misaligned input bits.
+One efficient method of computing the CRC in this case is to apply the ``crcn`` function defined on the misaligned input bits.

 Another efficient method of computing the CRC in cases where the bit-stream is not a whole number of bytes to prepend an N-bit packet with